-Fort Carroll and its trading post were established 1874 by the Diamond R Transportation Company, of which Matthew Carroll was a founder, to move freight and passengers from the docks on the Missouri River to Helena, Montana.
+Fort Carroll and its trading post were established in 1874 by the Diamond R Transportation Company to move freight and passengers from the docks on the Missouri River to Helena, Montana.
+The post was named for Matthew Carroll, one of the company’s founders.
 The plan was to replace Fort Sheridan (also called Kerchival City Post) and challenge Fort Benton as a transportation and supply center.
-The steamboat landing was also called Carroll Landing. it was garrisoned by 7th U.S. Infantry in the summers of 1874 and 1875.
-The town of Carroll, Montana soon sprung up at the landing.
+The steamboat landing was also called Carroll Landing.
+The 7th U.S. Infantry garrisoned the post in the summers of 1874 and 1875.
+The town of Carroll, Montana, soon sprung up at the landing.
 It no longer exists today.

 It was located about 30 miles above the mouth of the Musselshell River on the Missouri River in present-day Fergus County.

 By Kathy Alexander/Legends of America, updated February 2022.